oscarbrodas/Go-Goal/Sprint4.md

  - Visit About Us from Bottom Bar - Tests if about button properly routes to its page
  - Visit Login from Bottom Bar - Tests if bottom login button properly routes to login page
  - Visit Sign-Up from Bottom Bar - Tests if bottom sign-up button properly routes to sign-up page
+ - Visit FAQ Page from Bottom Bar- Tests if bottom help button properly routes to FAQ page
+ - Visit About Us Page from Bottom Bar- Test if bottom about us button properly routes ot About Us page

  - Tests of the top bar depended on if a page was part of the user component.
 Pages that were had these tests:
  - Visit Profile Page from Top Bar - Tests if menu icon properly routes to profile page
  - Visit Goal Page from Top Bar - Tests if menu icon properly routes to goal page
  - Visit Settings Page from Top Bar - Tests if menu icon properly routes to settings page
- - Visit Discover Page from Top Bar - Tests if menu icon properly routes to discover page (currently 404)
+ - Visit Discover Page from Top Bar - Tests if menu icon properly routes to discover page
+ - Visit Profile Page from Bottom Bar - Tests if bottom profile button properly routes to user's profile page
+ - Logout from Bottom Bar - Tests if log out feature on bottom bar properly takes a user out of their account

  - Other pages had these tests:
  - Visit Login Page from Top Bar - Tests if login button properly routes to login page